Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric: The thermodynamic metric

 Using $\partial_x\Pi^{eq}(x)=\rhoeqshort(x)$, Eq.\,\eqref{eq:thermodynamic_metric} can be rewritten as

 Integrating by parts twice, this is

 where

-For potentials of the form Eq.\,\eqref{eq:polynomial-potential}, the boundary terms in Eq.\,\eqref{eq:metric-comparison-intermediate} are exponentially suppressed in $x_0$, that is, they are of order $e^{-\beta a_mx_0^m}$.
-Opening out the derivatives in $\Gamma$, we find that it satisfies the differential equation
+For potentials of the form given by Eq.\,\eqref{eq:polynomial-potential}, the boundary terms in Eq.\,\eqref{eq:metric-comparison-intermediate} are exponentially suppressed in $x_0$, that is, they are of the order of $e^{-\beta a_mx_0^m}$.
+Opening out the derivatives in $\Theta$, we find that it satisfies the differential equation